 Language placement tests are offered twice a year in August and January.
-The next placement test is scheduled for Tuesday, January 12th from 9:00 am - 12:00 pm in Calhoun (CAL) 200.
-You may sign up for the Arabic test, or click here to sign up for the Hebrew, Persian or Turkish test.
+The next test will be held on August 17, 2016.
+Click here to sign up for the Arabic test, or click here to sign up for the Hebrew, Persian or Turkish test.

 Please contact Katie Aslan at firstname.lastname@example.org if you have questions about language placement.